Have you seen this symbol?

 The best way to find out if a specific source has RSS is to go to google.com

-and type the following search: site: rss where is the web site your interested in.
+and type the following search: site:

 Google will search only that site for the letters rss, and generally will provide you with a link that works.